numirias/semshi/README.md

   ...and run `:PlugInstall`.

-- You may also need to run `:UpdateRemotePlugins` to update the plugin manifest.
+- You may also need to run `:UpdateRemotePlugins` manually to update the plugin manifest.

 - (If you insist on manual installation, download the source and place it in a directory in your Vim runtime path.)